 Transfer credits that have been officially accepted to complete program requirements will count for qualitative (GPA requirement) and quantitative (pace requirement) measures of Satisfactory Academic Progress.

-A learner may take one academic year’s worth of remedial courses for financial aid.
-Remedial coursework for learners who are admitted into an eligible program and taken within that program will be counted toward all three progress measures for SAP.
+A student may take one academic year’s worth of remedial courses for financial aid.
+Remedial coursework for students who are admitted into an eligible program and taken within that program will be counted toward all three progress measures for SAP.

 New, Changed, or Added Programs

-If a learner changes or adds programs, it will not reset the current qualitative (GPA) or quantitative (pace) measures of SAP.
-Cumulative GPA and completion rate will be used for all programs in which the student enrolls at LAPU.
-If the learner changes or adds a program, the maximum time frame will be reset from the date of initial enrollment in the new degree program.
+If a student changes or adds programs, it will not reset the current qualitative (GPA) or quantitative (pace) measures of SAP.
+GPA and completion rate will be used for all programs in which the student enrolls at LAPU.
+If the student changes or adds a program, the maximum time frame will be reset from the date of initial enrollment in the new degree program.

-If a learner repeats a failed or a previously passed class, it will replace the grade to recalculate into the new cumulative GPA.
+If a student repeats a failed or a previously passed class, it will replace the grade to recalculate into the new cumulative GPA.
 The units will still count toward the completion rate and maximum time frame.
-Learners who pass a class (A, B, C, D) and choose to repeat it for a higher grade may receive financial aid only once (a total of two attempts) for that repeated class.
-Learners may receive financial aid for a failed class (F) that they repeat until they pass.
+Students who pass a class (A, B, C, D) and choose to repeat it for a higher grade may receive financial aid only once (a total of two attempts) for that repeated class.
+Students may receive financial aid for a failed class (F) that they repeat until they pass.

 Note: A D grade is considered a passing grade by the U.S. Department of Education.